syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

 **Remarks:**

-#NUM!-occurs when x is less than zero and if y is equal to or less than zero.
+'#NUM!'-occurs when x is less than zero and if y is equal to or less than zero.

-#VALUE!-occurs when x or y is non-numeric.
+'#VALUE!'-occurs when x or y is non-numeric.

 #### Gamma.Inv